 An important methodological difference of this study from the earlier work of Bexfield and Anderholm (2000), Falk et al. (2011), and Galanter and Curry (2019) is the treatment of water-level elevation in the production zone of the aquifer along the course of the Rio Grande, which transects the study area and is hydrologically connected to the shallow aquifer system.
 Bexfield and Anderholm (2000) characterized the groundwater elevation at the river by using the elevation of the riverbed digitized from topographic maps.
-The riverbed elevation points are limited to the resolution of the contour interval at the river (10 ft) and change over time as the channel morphology changes; in addition, riverside drains below the river level cause the groundwater levels to be beneath the riverbed.
-Falk et al. (2011) and Galanter and Curry (2019) calculated the head difference between shallow and deeper wells at five piezometer nests near the river and linearly interpolated this difference along the course of the river.
-The difference in groundwater levels between the shallow, river-connected aquifer and the deeper production zone at the five wells varied from 1 ft to 38 ft from south to north (Galanter and Curry, 2019), with the deeper well always having the lower level.
-This approach was not viable for the current study, as only three well nests had data for the winter 2019-2020 period, and this method produced an unreasonable trend of estimated water-level elevations when interpolated along the length of the river.
+The riverbed elevation points were limited to the resolution of the contour interval at the river (10 ft) and change over time as the channel morphology changes; in addition, riverside drains below the river level cause the groundwater levels to be beneath the riverbed.

 Figure 2.
-Block diagram illustrating water management criteria for the City of Albuquerque (Water Authority, 2016).
+Block diagram illustrating water management criteria for the Water Authority (ABCWUA, 2016).
 See text for definitions and elevation thresholds.